Service charge policy web banner

 Rent setting, service charges and sinking funds policy

-Properties excluded from the Rent Standard, such as market rented accommodation and shared ownership properties, are also covered by this policy.
+It also covers properties excluded from the Rent Standard, such as market rented accommodation and shared ownership properties.

-We aim to ensure when applying service charges:
+We aim to ensure the following when applying services charges:

-- We cover our costs and ensure value for money when procuring services
+• We cover our costs and aim to ensure value for money and affordable charges when procuring and managing services and contracts

 Rent setting